yathartha1/multi_search/README.md

 * Customizable Site Options.
 * Ways to Open the Popup:
     * Right clicking on a selection.
-    * Using the Default Key Combination of Ctrl+Shift+Z.
+    * Using the Default Key Combination of Ctrl+Shift+G.

 ## Installation